-European New Electric Car Market in 2019 (Q1)
+European New Electric Car Market in 2020 (First Quarter)

-European New Car Market by Fuel Types in 2019 (Q1)
+European New Car Market by Fuel Types in 2020 (Q1)

-The new car market in the EU and EFTA during the first three months of 2019 was divided in the following fuel types:
+The new car market in the EU and EFTA during Q1/2020 was divided into the following fuel types according to the ACEA:

 - Electrically chargeable vehicle (ECV) = battery electric vehicles (BEV) + extended-range electric vehicles (EREV) + fuel cell electric vehicles (FCEV) + plug-in hybrid electric vehicles (PHEV).

 - Hybrids include PHEV

 - Alternatively Powered Vehicles (APV) include ECV, hybrids, natural gas, LPG, and ethanol (not included in the table above).

 - Excludes some smaller markets where suitable data is not available.

 Electric Car Sales Per European Union and EFTA Country in 2020 (Q1)